 A result in excess of the guidance value for E. coli density does not necessarily mean that the beach is unhealthy or polluted.
+A result above the guidance value means that the beach warrants closer inspection as to the likely or possible cause(s).
 A result below the guidance does not necessarily mean that the water is 100% safe.
-A result above the guidance value does mean that the beach warrants closer inspection as to the likely or possible cause(s).
 Sanitary surveys and frequent inspections are still important, even when results are below the guidance value.

 The E. coli guidance value is a statistical calculation of when illness is more likely to occur, not a known density at which health effects will occur.
 E. coli results are not available until 18 to 24 hours after sampling.
-This makes the determination of the relationship to the health of the beach difficult.
+This makes the determination of the relationship to the health of the beach difficult, since the results reflect the conditions at the time of sampling.